 My love for following minor roads and bizarre turn-offs has led to a few problems.
 Like trying to 4×4 in a crappy 1 litre rental car, almost getting stuck under a bridge, attempting to gain entry to a military base, being sandwiched in a narrow tunnel, getting lost in some scary looking places and almost driving into a hidden river but it’s also been how we’ve discovered a ton of off the beaten path delights.
 Ovech Fortress near Varna, Bulgaria is one of those places.
+So if you’re looking for somewhere different to visit on your trip to Bulgaria, read on.

 We Stumbled Across Something Different